Reading Time: 8 minutes

 - Let go of self-limiting beliefs.
 People are told by family, teachers, or friends that they are good at some things and not other things.
 We tend to believe this at a deep level and often never break loose of these chains.
-Believe you ARE good at what you were told you weren’t.
-Develop an obstinate contrary will to prove the nay-sayers wrong.
+Believe you ARE good at what you were told otherwise.
+Develop contrary obstinance to prove the nay-sayers wrong.
 Some people told me that I couldn’t build a 40′ diameter 16,000# arch sculpture in my driveway; this criticism fueled a fire within me to prove them wrong.

 - Strive for balance.
 Balance of the left brain with right brain.
 Balance of production and production capability.
 Balance of the masculine and feminine.
 Balance of being present yet planning for the future and learning from the past.
 Balance accounts.
 Balance introversion with extroversion.

 - Seek excellence in everything you do.
 Strive to be excellent in your speech.
 Your personal presentation.
 Your hand-writing.
 Your comprehension of what you read.
 Your driving.
 Your product or service.
 And if you make a mistake, be grateful for the opportunity to learn and be better moving forward.
 Excellence takes effort and time, but it’s increasing rarity makes it’s value all that much more important.